jacobkap/crime_data/README.md

 This is a long-term project to collect and clean crime data (primarily FBI crime data) and make it accessible to the public.
-The code here is mostly
+The code here is mostly to read in the data from the FBI raw files, clean it slightly, and combine years together for a single file.